 So, should you take the plunge and create a graphic resume?
 Consider these points:

 Be mindful of your industry.
 If you’re in a design field, using a platform like InDesign, Photoshop, Publisher, or Canva to create an eye-catching resume can show your expertise using that particular platform.
 In more traditional fields such as finance or law, where the chronological format and tried-and-true layouts reign supreme, a graphic resume may stand out – for the wrong reasons.
+Canva, in particular, has a great resume builder with templates that will get you started!

 Don’t compromise your content.
 Resumes should always be as clear, concise, and consistent as possible – the 3 C’s we talk about here at the Career Center!
 Graphic resumes often end up having a nice, clean layout; take care to make sure that you aren’t sacrificing valuable accomplishments that the employer should know just to get a certain look.
 The last thing you want to do is under-sell your great experience!